jdereg/java-util/README.md

 * **DeepEquals** - Compare two object graphs and return 'true' if they are equivalent, 'false' otherwise.
 This will handle cycles in the graph, and will call an equals() method on an object if it has one, otherwise it will do a field-by-field equivalency check for non-transient fields.
 * **EncryptionUtilities** - Makes it easy to compute MD5 checksums for Strings, byte[], as well as making it easy to AES-128 encrypt Strings and byte[]'s.
 * **Executor** - One line call to execute operating system commands.
 Executor executor = new Executor(); executor.exec('ls -l');  Call executor.getOut() to fetch the output, executor.getError() retrieve error output.
 If a -1 is returned, there was an error.
+* **GraphComparator** - Compare two any Java object graphs and it will generate a `List` of `Delta` objects which describe the difference between the two Object graphs.
+This Delta list can be played back, such that `List deltas = GraphComparator.delta(source, target); GraphComparator.applyDelta(source, deltas)` will bring source up to match target.
+See JUnit test cases for example usage.
+This is a completely thorough graph difference (and apply delta), including support for `Array`, `Collection`, `Map`, and object field differences.
 * **IOUtilities** - Handy methods for simplifying I/O including such niceties as properly setting up the input stream for HttpUrlConnections based on their specified encoding.
 Single line .close() method that handles exceptions for you.
 * **MathUtilities** - Handy mathematical algorithms to make your code smaller.
 For example, minimum of array of values.
 * **ReflectionUtils** - Simple one-liners for many common reflection tasks.